harvard-library/inscriptio/DEV_NOTES.md

 ### [Paranoia](https://github.com/radar/paranoia)
 Inscriptio makes fairly extensive use of [Paranoia](https://github.com/radar/paranoia), a gem that provides "soft-delete" of ActiveRecord records.
 Any model with `acts_as_paranoid` in its `model.rb` file and a `deleted_at` column in its table has this active.

+It's important to understand the ramifications this has for associations with `:dependent => :destroy` relationships.
+Any "parent" model that has a `:dependent => :destroy` with a paranoid "child" model MUST also be paranoid, otherwise referential integrity constraints will prevent deletion of the parent.

 One thing to especially watch out for - [Paranoia](https://github.com/radar/paranoia) uses a default scope to hide soft-deleted records.
 I suggest at minimum reading through the readme for [Paranoia](https://github.com/radar/paranoia) before doing any work in models or at the Rails console.

 ### pluck_all